noelniles/MAT/README.md

 Sends requests to suspected malware hosts and logs the response for further analysis.

+## How it Works

+### Targets
+**MAT** sends requests to web servers using cURL.
+The list of sites can be found in `mat/targets/badfile.txt`.
+You can add any more URLs to the list; one URL per line.
+The URLs should be servers that respond to port 80, because **MAT** just uses HTTP right now.
+The idea is to find targets that respond with malicious code.

+### Requests
+**MAT** builds custom https headers and pretends to be a normal web browser.
+The default user agent is IE7 Windows XP, but it can be changed in `mat/conf/matconf.py`.

+### Logging
+**MAT** logs the response from the target in a file called `mat/logs/<target_name>/<scan_time>_response.log`.
+There is also a function to make a separate log for cookies that the targets send back, but it's not implemented yet.

+### Analysis
+**MAT** will parse through the logged responses and identify suspicious files.
+It will also follow links and try to build relationships between malicious hosts.
+*of course nothing in this section is implemented yet, but it sounds good.*

 ## How to Test

 1. Clone this repo `git clone https://github.com/shakabra/MAT.git`